leowz/fitleiOSAppGitBook/appendix.md

 ### PartnersNewViewController

-Press `PARTNER BRNADS` to present this controller.
+In `MenuViewController` , press `PARTNER BRNADS` to present this controller.

 **In **`viewDidAppear`